acgetchell/mundus-atrox/src/journals/twenty-second.md

 They lead us into the dungeon, and we all get a long rest, while we all say “WTF?!?”
 We are finally taken to a dark office and meet with a large female Duergar.

 > After waiting a long while in a dungeon cell carved out of impressively thick stone, you are taken to a dark office and met by an imposing female gray dwarf.
-She is fully armored and bears an insignia you have not seen on any other duergar.
+She is fully armored and bears an insignia you have not seen on any other Duergar.
 She is flanked by two Stone Guards who remain by the door.
 >
 > “I am Captain *Errde Blackskull*, Commander of the Stone Guard,” she says, giving each of you a calculating look.
 “Let me start by saying you are worth nothing here in Gracklstugh.
 Most of those in my command would sell you off in a heartbeat as the cheapest manual labor.
 However, I’ve learned to make much better use of adventurers like you.”